theMaren/HDA-KWS-Project/README.md

 ### Baseline_model.ipynb
 This notebook outlines our baseline model, against which our developed models are benchmarked.
 The model design follows guidelines from the [TensorFlow audio recognition tutorial](https://www.tensorflow.org/tutorials/audio/simple_audio).

+## CNN.ipynb
+This notebook demonstrate the usage of a cnn model for the key word spotting.

 ### Conformer_model.ipynb
 This notebook demonstrates the application of a compact conformer model to our dataset.
 The conformer model adheres to the architecture outlined in the literature.